 Romania: protective mama bear, cubs cut off Dracula's castle

-In this in this Sept.
 2002 file photo, a bear receives sweets from a shop owner on the outskirts of Brasov, Romania.
+On Saturday, June 10, 2017 the website of a fortress connected to Vlad the Impaler announced th... .

 Comments